-Banner processes always use the user's home context, the institution chosen on the Set Institution Code (GUQSETI) page during Banner login.
+Banner processes always use the user's home context, the institution chosen on the Set Institution Code Form (GUQSETI) during Banner login.

-Banner pages might use the new institution code (your process context) if the Multi-Entity Processing implementation allows the data on the page to be queried across institutions; processes will continue to use your home context.
+Banner forms might use the new institution code (your process context) if the Multi-Entity Processing implementation allows the data on the form to be queried across institutions; processes will continue to use your home context.

-When you change Institution Codes during a session, the Banner page might use the code that appears second in your title bar if the Multi-Entity Processing implementation allows for querying across institutions for the data the page uses.
+When you change Institution Codes during a session, the Banner form might use the code that appears second in your title bar if the Multi-Entity Processing implementation allows for querying across institutions for the data the form uses.
 The code you chose on GUQSETI upon login appears first in the title bar.